confluentinc/cp-helm-charts/README.md

 ````

 ## Operations
-### Scale In/Out
+### Scaling
-> NOTE: All Scale In/Out operations should be done offline with no producer/consumer connection
+> NOTE: All scaling operations should be done offline with no producer/consumer connection
 #### Zookeeper
-Install co-helm-charts with default 3 nodes zookeeper ensemble
+Install cp-helm-charts with default 3 nodes zookeeper ensemble
 ```
 helm install cp-helm-charts
 ```